Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Background on arc-like continua

 \section{Background on arc-like continua}

-In the second part of the article, we are now going to discuss the construction of entire function with prescribed arc-like continua in the Julia set.
+In this second part of the memoir, we are going to discuss the construction of entire function with prescribed arc-like continua in the Julia set.
 We shall need to collect some further background on arc-like continua (also referred to as \emph{snake-like} continua, following Bing~\cite{bingsnakelike}).
 Let us begin by recalling their definition and introducing some additional terminology.

 \begin{defn}[$\eps$-maps] An \emph{$\eps$-map} from a metric space $A$ to a topological space $B$ is a continuous function $g\colon A\to B$ such that $g^{-1}(x)$ has diameter less than $\eps$ for every $x\in B$.